zpainter/iassist/content/conferences/iassist2025/workshops.md

 5. Embedding sensitive data management best practice in institutional workflows
 6. The Art of Transcription: Using open-source tools to optimize transcription processes
 7. Fundamentals of MAST & IDEAL Metadata
-8. An Introduction to Census Data with R Using the "tidycensus" Package
+8. Working with Census Data in R: Open Source Tools for Social Science Research

 ## Morning Workshops